IrascibleBasil/pharis-mod-list/modlist.md

 Add to your **MO2** executables list.

-## Not Technically Necessary But Still Get Them
+## Not Technically Necessary But Still Recommended
 <details>
 <p>